Goodreads helps you keep track of books you want to read.

 Read this one because it was a Newbery winner.
 It only grazed the surface of the things I found most interesting about the book, which I found frustrating.
 It read almost like an extended short story rather than a novel.

-Jun 26, 2013Ellinor rated it really liked it · review of another edition
+really liked it · review of another edition

 Shelves: newbery-medal-honor, 1001-childrens-books, 1001-children-s-books-12, young-adult